CPunch/openpunk/content/_index.md

 If you're a recruiter in need of a 'go-getter' checkout my resume [here](https://github.com/CPunch/resume/releases/latest).

-## Support your local sellout

-If you like what I do and want to buy me a coffee, please donate [here](https://ko-fi.com/cpunch).
-Any money thrown at me will either be spent on server maintenance costs, or used to fund random projects I think are cool.

 ## Other sites about... other things!

 Below is a small collection of sites of some people who I think are rad.
 If you've got your own blog/log/writings please reach out!
 I'd love to have you included :)